peter-wd-1/krquiz-front/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-To start mock server in the `server` folder:
+To start mock server, go to server folder in the root directory and run:
 ### `node app.js`